Home Publications Artwork News Links About

 It is too late to stop what the earth is now doing.
 Billions will die this century no matter what we do.
 Some from old age, but most will die from starvation, thirst, disease, fire, flooding, super-hurricane, and the inevitable wars, genocides, and political pograms.

 There are few ways to proceed.
 One.
 Don’t believe any of this crap, and do nothing.
 You might as well, you can’t stop it.
 Two.
 Try to find a place to hide and stock up before everything falls apart.
 Three.
-Do everything possible in your own life to reduce consumption, knowing that it won’t make a bit of difference.
+Do everything possible in your own life to reduce consumption, knowing that it won’t make a bit of difference to global warming, but it will make you feel better about yourself.
 Four.
 Die.
 Encourage others to die.
 Encourage about 4,000,000,000 people to die, that would leave about as many of us alive as the earth can currently sustain.
 The party is over.
-Please try to behave nicely before you leave.
+Please try to behave nicely as you head for the exit.